dmarchelya/BespokeDynamicDnsUpdater/README.md

 # Bespoke Dynamic DNS Updater #

-Bespoke Dynamic DNS Updater is an open source dynamic dns hostname updater client for [DNS-O-Matic](http://www.dnsomatic.com).
+Bespoke Dynamic DNS Updater is an open source dynamic dns hostname updater client for [DNS-O-Matic](http://www.dnsomatic.com) and [Amazon Route53](http://aws.amazon.com/route53/).
 It runs on Windows and is written in C# and is built on the .NET Framework 4.

 DNS-O-Matic is a service that enables you to install a single updater client on your computer, and update hostnames at one or more of the [dozens](http://www.dnsomatic.com/wiki/supportedservices) of dynamic dns providers that DNS-O-Matic supports.

+**NEW!** Bespoke Dynamic DNS Updater now supports Amazon Route53.
+The Windows setup has not yet been updated and a pre-compiled download is not yet available, but the service can be enabled by setting the appropriate values in the config file.

 A Windows Installer is available on GitHub ([Github Downloads](https://github.com/dmarchelya/BespokeDynamicDnsUpdater/downloads)).
 This is the best place to download the installer without having to compile source code.